In these Conditions the following definitions apply:

 Business Day: a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business;

-Confidential Information: all information relating to the business, organisation, pricing, transactions, finances, customers, suppliers, technology, processes, specifications, methods, designs, formulae, technology and business activities or affairs of the Supplier including technical or commercial knowhow, specifications, inventions, processes or initiatives which have been disclosed to the Customer by the Supplier or its agents;
+Confidential Information: any information of a confidential nature, including all information relating to the business, organisation, pricing, transactions, finances, customers, suppliers, technology, processes, specifications, methods, designs, formulae, technology and business activities or affairs including technical or commercial knowhow, specifications, inventions, processes or initiatives which have been disclosed by either the Customer or the Supplier (or their agents) to the other party under this Contract;

-Contract: the contract between the Supplier and the Customer for the supply of Equipment and/or Services in accordance with these Conditions and, if applicable, any Maintenance Agreement and/or Software Licence;
+Contract: the contract between the Supplier and the Customer for the supply of Equipment and/or Services in accordance with these Conditions and, if applicable, any support services agreement and/or software licence provided by the Supplier from time to time;

-Equipment: the equipment (including computer hardware, Software and related services) purchased by the Customer from the Supplier;
+Equipment: the equipment (including computer hardware, Software and related services) purchased by the Customer from the Supplier as detailed in the Purchase Order;

-Insolvency Situation: the Customer (a) enters liquidation; (b) has a receiver, liquidator, administrator, trustee or an individual with a similar role appointed over any of its assets; or (c) proposes to make arrangements with its creditors or goes into liquidation;
+Insolvency Situation: the Customer (a) has a receiver, liquidator, administrator, trustee or an individual with a similar role appointed over any of its assets; or (c) proposes to make arrangements with its creditors; or (c) anything which, under the law of any jurisdiction, is analogous to any of the acts or events specified in this definition;

-Location: the premises where Equipment is to be installed and/or delivered and/or Services are to be provided (if applicable), as set out in the Contract Schedule or otherwise agreed in writing between the parties;
+Location: the premises where Equipment is to be installed and/or delivered and/or Services are to be provided (if applicable);

 Purchase Order: the Customer’s written order for Equipment and/or Services from the Supplier;

-Services: any support, consultancy, training, services or supplies supplied to the Customer by the Supplier as specified in the Contract including Support Services;
+Services: the services supplied to the Customer by the Supplier as specified in Purchase Order;

-Software: any operating system or application software to be provided to Customer by Supplier under the Contract;
+Software: any operating system or application software to be provided to Customer by Supplier under the Contract as set out in the Purchase Order;

-Condition headings do not affect the interpretation of these conditions.
+Clause headings do not affect the interpretation of these Conditions.

 A reference to a law is a reference to it as it is in force for the time being taking account of any amendment, extension, application or re-enactment and includes any subordinate legislation for the time being in force made under it.